Bujiazi/BroadWay/README.md

   year={2024}
 }
 ```

+## 📣 Disclaimer

+This is official code of [BroadWay](https://arxiv.org/abs/2410.06241).
+All the copyrights of the demo images and audio are from community users.
+Feel free to contact us if you would like remove them.

 ## 💞 Acknowledgements
 The code is built upon the below repositories, we thank all the contributors for open-sourcing.